Research groups

 Dr. Sandra Eibenberger-Arias

-The research is targeted at spectroscopy and control of cold, gas-phase molecules.
+Our research is targeted at understanding and coherently controlling cold, gas-phase molecules.
 We have a specific interest in the spectroscopic investigation and manipulation of chiral molecules.
-Therefore, we developed a new experimental setup and, since very recently, we have obtained first experimental results.
+We developed a novel experimental setup incorporating ultraviolet an microwave radiation for full quantum state control of chiral molecules.

 more